-The Newark Museum's new interactive family experience—opening November 26, 2011—will explore issues of nutrition and exercise, and provide an interactive "tool kit" for disease prevention and healthy behavior.
-The exhibit's interactive components, animation and exercise challenges will help visitors appreciate that small incremental changes in good nutrition and activity can lead to a healthier lifestyle.
+The Newark Museum's popular family exhibit explores issues of nutrition and exercise, and provide an interactive "tool kit" for disease prevention and healthy behavior.
+The exhibit's interactive components, animation and exercise challenges helps visitors appreciate that small incremental changes in good nutrition and activity can lead to a healthier lifestyle.

 Childhood obesity is reaching epidemic proportions.
 More than one-third of all children living in the United States today are considered overweight or obese.
 The average American is 17 pounds over weight and children gain on average six extra, unhealthy pounds each year.
 As a result, the current generation may be the first generation in history to have a shorter life expectancy than their parents.

 Generation Fit supports First Lady Michelle Obama's "Let's Move" national initiative to raise a healthier generation of kids.

 • Calorie Crank—Learn how much energy is required to burn calories consumed through food.